Hanna Bergas: Career

 Bergas was fired from her job in early April 1933 as the Third Reich began restricting employment for Jews.
 Bergas arrived at school shortly before 8:00 a.m. and was greeted by the principal, who asked her to step into his office, whereupon he told her he'd been given orders to prevent her from going to her classroom and that she was no longer allowed to teach at German schools.
 There was no one to say goodbye to because her colleagues were all in their classrooms, so she gathered her belongings and went home.
 That afternoon, people came by to express their sorrow and anger at their country.
 Colleagues and pupils with their mothers brought flowers of all sorts and sizes.
 By evening, the flowers and fragrance had created the ambience of a funeral.
-Bergas wrote, "...and indeed, this was the funeral of my time teaching at a German public school."
+Bergas wrote: "and indeed, this was the funeral of my time teaching at a German public school".

 Bergas was then hired by Anna Essinger to teach history at her private boarding school, Landschulheim Herrlingen.
 Within months, Essinger decided that Nazi Germany was no longer conducive to educating children and she moved the entire school to Kent, England.
-Bergas and her cousin, Helmut Schneider, who also became a teacher there, moved with the school.
+Bergas and her cousin Helmut Schneider, who had also become a teacher there, moved with the school.